Fate/stay night: Critical response

 The images of Rin, Saber, and Sakura received conflicting ratings.
 Thus, many reviewers recognized that the psychologically deepest arc is "Heaven's Feel," which is largely due to the sharp and versatile disclosure of the image of Sakura Matou, and her romantic line with Shirou is the most "adult" among all the heroines.
 According to Gen Urobouchi, the author of the Fate/Zero prequel, the relationship between the main character and Saber resembled the relationship "between a boy and a boy who became a girl" and more "corresponded to the ancient Greek understanding of love".
-The very image of Saber was considered by some reviewers to be "full of dignity and not falling into banality", others "acquiring feminine features with close interaction with Shirou".
+The very image of Saber was considered by some reviewers to be "full of dignity and not falling into banality".
 According to some reviewers, Rin Tohsaka "emphasized a different opinion about the ideals of Shirou", and her romantic line looked "most realistic", where Rin and the main character "compensated for the shortcomings and increased the virtues of each other".
-In the book Anime and the Visual Novel: Narrative Structure, Design and Play at the Crossroads of Animation and Computer Games, Dani Cavallaro states that the portrayal of Sakura has a high impact on "Heaven's Feel"'s storyline despite her initial limited role.
+Despite this, TYPE-MOON's Takashi Takeuchi maintained that in purview of the essential themes concerning the ideal and overcoming self, "the first story [the Fate route] is Fate itself for me."